 If you plan on being in West Michigan this fall, you have a treat ahead of you.
-West Michigan has everything you need for a great fall in Michigan, from local farms to community events, art shows, historical features, and more.
+West Michigan has everything you need for a great fall in Michigan, from local farms to community events, art shows, historical features, color drives, and more.

 While some of these events are just for adults, many are perfect for families.
 Here is a list of our top fall things to do in West Michigan this year… we’ve included fall things to do in Grand Rapids, Holland, Kalamazoo, Allegan, Muskegon, and more!

 Michigan might not be known for apples, but it’s home to many apple orchards!
 Apple season kicks off in midsummer to early fall depending on the apple variety.
 By the time September and October roll around, the season is in full swing.

 You’ll find everything at Michigan apple orchards, from pick-your-own apples and pumpkins to special activities, freshly-baked goods, corn mazes, haunted houses, and plenty of other family fun.

 2. Climb The Giant Pumpkins At Frederik Meijer Gardens